Anou's Website is Changing! Is something not working as expected? Email us at [email protected]

 Beni Ourain Rug

-Handmade and designed by Cooperative Tiglmamin
+Handmade by the Following Members of Cooperative Tiglmamin

 Halima Aissaoui from Moulide was born in 1976 and later relocated to Khenifra.
 Halima is a widow and has three children.
 Halima completed the third grade and then went on to learn the art of weaving from her mother and through vocational training.
 Halima joined the cooperative in order to make money to manage the expenses of her home and her children.